 (2) A complaint to which subsection (1) applies that would otherwise be out of time under section 24 may be accepted by the Director if, in the opinion of the Director, it is made within a reasonable time after the commencement of this Act.

-79. Review
+79. Review of Act

-(1) The Minister is to carry out a review of the operations and the effectiveness of the Office as soon as is practicable after the expiry of 5 years from its establishment and in the course of that review the Minister is to consider and have regard to —
+(1) The Minister must carry out a review of, and prepare a report on, the operation and effectiveness of —

-(a) the desirability of the continuation of the functions of the Office; and

-(b) such other matters as appear to the Minister to be relevant to the operations and effectiveness of the Office.
+(a) this Act; and

+(b) the Disability Services Act 1993 Part 6,

+as soon as practicable after 5 years after the date on which the Health and Disability Services Legislation Amendment Act 2010 section 29 comes into operation.

-(2) The Minister is to prepare a report based on the review carried out under subsection (1) and is to cause that report to be laid before each House of Parliament as soon as practicable.
+(2) The Minister must cause the report to be laid before each House of Parliament as soon as practicable after it is prepared.

-[80.
-Omitted under the Reprints Act 1984 s.
-7(4)(e) and (g).]
+[Section 79 inserted by No. 33 of 2010 s.
+29.]

+80. Transitional provisions

+(1) A reference in any written law or other document to the Director of the Office of Health Review is to be taken to be a reference to the Director.

+(2) A reference in any written law or other document to the Office of Health Review is to be taken to be a reference to the Office.

+[Section 80 inserted by No. 33 of 2010 s.
+30.]

 Schedule 1 — Registration Boards